 16. Sign Up for Amazon Prime Student

 Prime Student offers similar benefits to Amazon’s regular Prime membership but at a cheaper cost.
 Students can sign up for Prime and get a six-month trial as of this writing.
-After that, a Prime Student membership costs $6.49 a month.
+After that, a Prime Student membership costs $7.49 a month or $69 per year.

 17. Use Amazon Price Trackers